glic3rinu/django-orchestra/docs/API.rst

 billing_contact             Contact      0..1
 technical_contact           Contact      0..1
 administrative_contact      Contact      0..1
-payment
 ==========================  ===========  ==========  ===========================

-TODO: phone and emails for this contacts
-TODO: this contacts should be equal to Contact on Django models
+TODO: phone and emails for this contacts this contacts should be equal to Contact on Django models

 User [application/vnd.orchestra.User+json]